Chipotle denies link to 'Supergirl' actor's illness

-(Reuters) - Chipotle Mexican Grill on Monday denied allegations by actor Jeremy Jordan that eating at one of its restaurants landed him in the hospital.
+(Reuters) - Chipotle Mexican Grill Inc (CMG.N) on Monday denied allegations by actor Jeremy Jordan that eating at one of its restaurants landed him in the hospital.

 Jordan, who plays Winn Schott on TV show “Supergirl,” posted an Instagram video on Thursday of himself on a hospital bed, saying that food he ate at a Chipotle made him severely sick and that he “almost died,” according to a People.com report.